New Jersey Bus Accident Lawyers

 Do I need to hire a lawyer after a bus accident?

 Yes, hiring an experienced bus accident attorney is strongly recommended.
 Bus accident cases involve complex liability issues, multiple insurance companies, and often claims against government entities with strict procedural requirements.
-Our aggressive and highly successful bus accident attorneys have been recognized on awards lists as some of the best in the state, and will investigate the accident, identify all liable parties, handle insurance negotiations, and ensure you receive maximum compensation for your injuries.
+Our aggressive and highly successful bus accident attorneys have been recognized on award lists as some of the best in the state and will help you file your bus accident claim, investigate the accident, identify all liable parties, handle insurance negotiations, and ensure you receive maximum compensation for your injuries.

 -